Browse the knowledge base

 3. Type the correction.
 Autocomplete shows existing values where applicable (e.g. vendor names suggest from your Trading Partners).

 See how to fix a misread vendor name for the vendor-learning loop in detail.
-The same propagation applies to other fields (VAT rate, category) — your correction trains future extractions for that vendor.

 Cascading edits

-Manual override of high-confidence fields
+Manual override of high-confidence extractions

 Step-by-step — re-scan a document